-Reward sensitivity increases food 'wanting' following television 'junk food' commercialsJuly 10th, 2012 in Health /
+Reward sensitivity increases food 'wanting' following television 'junk food' commercialsJuly 10, 2012 in Medicine & Health / Health

 Research to be presented at the Annual Meeting of the Society for the Study of Ingestive Behavior (SSIB), the foremost society for research into all aspects of eating and drinking behavior, sought to investigate personality traits that make some people more vulnerable to over-eating and weight gain.

 Obesity rates have been partly attributed to the easy access of cheap, high calorie food.
 However, many individuals exposed to the same food lie well within the healthy weight range.
 In her study, Dr. Natalie Loxton proposed reward sensitivity as a key trait predisposing some individuals to be highly attracted to cues linked with appetitive food - such as a television commercial marketing junk food.

 "We tested whether reward-sensitive individuals would experience greater pleasure and urge to eat after watching TV commercials featuring junk food, compared with those featuring healthy food or no food", Dr. Loxton said.

 This independent study comprised of 75 men and women who watched a 30 minute film embedded with junk food, healthy food, or no food featured in the commercials.
 Participants rated the pleasantness of food images and their desire to eat after watching the films.

 "As hypothesised, reward sensitivity was associated with an increase in urge to eat in the junk food condition.
 There was no association in the healthy food condition and a reduced desire to eat in the no food condition," she said.